State health department urges consumers to check Jif labels - NewsBreak

 The state health department wants consumers to check labels on certain Jif peanut butter products before they eat, or serve, peanut butter that might be infected with Salmonella.

 The N.C.
 Department of Health and Human Services warned of the contamination this week after J.M.
 Smucker Company on May 20 issued a voluntary recall of select Jif peanut butter products.
-Fourteen cases of Salmonella related to the outbreak have been identified in 12 states.
+Fourteen cases of Salmonella related to the outwere identified in 12 states.

 The Food and Drug Administration warns consumers not to eat or serve Jif brand peanut butter with lot codes 1274425 through 2140425, with “425” at the end of the first seven numbers.
 The recall applies to types of peanut butter which include creamy, crunchy, natural and reduced fat products.
 People are advised to check any Jif brand products they have at home, even ones that have been in their cupboards for a long time.